joalmr/flgen-dart/README.md

 ## 🤝 Contributions

 Contributions are welcome!
-If you'd like to improve or add new functionality, feel free to open an [issue](https://github.com/joalmr/flgen-dart/issues) or submit a [pull request](https://github.com/joalmr/flgen-dart/pulls).# flgen-dart
+If you'd like to improve or add new functionality, feel free to open an [issue](https://github.com/joalmr/flgen-dart/issues) or submit a [pull request](https://github.com/joalmr/flgen-dart/pulls).